smartdevicelink/sdl_evolution/proposals/NNNN-sdl-server-email-notifications.md

 ## Impact on Existing Code
 The proposed solution has only minor impact on existing code since no APIs or key visual elements are affected.
-The implementation would involve connecting to SMTP server upon startup, and utilizing that connection to send email notifications behind-the-scenes when a new application version is retrieved from SHAID and pending review.
+The implementation would involve connecting to an SMTP server upon startup and utilizing that connection to send email notifications asynchronously when a new application version is retrieved from SHAID and is pending review.

 ## Potential Downsides
 * Requires OEMs to have access to an SMTP server (internal or external)